Introduction to WordPress vs. HTML

 What is HTML?

-HTML stands for HyperText Markup Language and is a language used to create websites.
+HTML stands for HyperText Markup Language and is used to create websites.
 It would help if you had to know the syntax and appropriate tags used in HTML to make an HTML-based website.

 Does WordPress use HTML?

 The simple answer is.
 Yes, however, WordPress is not written in HTML.
 It is primarily written in PHP, which is a programming language.
 It controls how a WordPress website looks and connects it with a database.